 LEDEdit

 LEDEdit is a free Windows-based software suite for programming pixel LED effects and exporting them to SD cards for standalone playback on dedicated hardware controllers.
-Developed by Hunan Ruicai Intelligent Technology (lededit.com), it is one of the most widely used tools in architectural lighting, signage, and permanent LED installations across Asia and increasingly worldwide.
+There are two distinct versions commonly available:

-LEDEdit generates pixel-by-pixel animation data — text effects, gradient sweeps, bitmap sequences, music-reactive patterns — and exports them as .led files that play autonomously from a microSD card.
+Both versions generate pixel-by-pixel animation data — text effects, gradient sweeps, bitmap sequences, music-reactive patterns — and export them as .led files that play autonomously from a microSD card.
 No PC or network connection is needed during show time.
 The workflow is simple: create effects in the software, write to SD card, insert into controller, power on.

 Key features include: